blueavenue/forknote-pool/README.md

 ### Configuring Blockchain Explorer

 You need the latest stable version of Forknote for the blockchain explorer - [forknote releases](https://github.com/forknote/forknote/releases)
-* Add the following code to the coin's config file:
+* Add the following code to the coin's config file (important for correct work (fixed "error polling gettemplate"):

 ```
 rpc-bind-ip=0.0.0.0